Expert / 20 March, 2023 / Heidi Skudder

 by slowly moving their routine earlier by small increments over a number of days.

-For example: during the weekdays leading up to the clock change (starting on Thursday or so), move bedtime and nap times by 10/15 minutes each day, so that come Sunday the 27th March you will only have 10/15 minutes to catch up on.
+For example: during the weekdays leading up to the clock change (starting on Thursday or so), move bedtime and nap times by 10/15 minutes each day so that come Sunday, the 26th of March you will only have 10/15 minutes to catch up on.

-As an example, if your baby goes to bed at 7 pm, put her down at 6.50 pm on the Tuesday, 6.40 pm on the Wednesday, 6.30 pm on the Thursday and 6.20 pm on the Friday, which means that she will be in bed close to 6 pm by the time British Summertime arrives (which would then be 7 pm once the clocks “spring” forwards).
+As an example, if your baby goes to bed at 7 pm, put her down at 6.50 pm on Tuesday, 6.40 pm on Wednesday, 6.30 pm on Thursday and 6.20 pm on Friday, which means that she will be in bed close to 6 pm by the time British Summertime arrives (which would then be 7 pm once the clocks “spring” forwards).

 Remember: a black-out room will help with early morning waking.
-If your baby was an autumn or winter baby, they will not be used to the light at 5am, as summer comes closer.
-Use a blackout blind to help if you have issues with early morning wakings, once the clock change occurs.
+If your baby is an autumn or winter baby, they will not be used to the light at 5 am as summer comes closer.
+Use a blackout blind to help if you have issues with early morning wakings once the clock change occurs.
 Our favourite is the only non-toxic black-out blind out there, by Pure Earth Collection.

-It’s important to make sure you have a good evening routine in place as bath time and bedtime are more likely to take place now in the daylight.
-This new lighter evening might confuse your baby so doing a bath, book, bed routine in rooms with curtains closed will help them to have a sense of bedtime approaching.
-Doing the same routine most nights really helps to create consistency, for example having a warm bath or massage, getting into PJs, and cuddling up to read some books together (our current favourite is Ten Minutes To Bed: Little Dinosaur.
+It’s important to make sure you have a good evening routine in place, as bath time and bedtime are more likely to take place now in the daylight.
+This new lighter evening might confuse your baby, so having a bath, book, bed routine in rooms with curtains closed will help them to have a sense of bedtime approaching.
+Practicing the same routine most nights really helps to create consistency, For example, having a warm bath or massage, getting into PJs, and cuddling up to read some books together.
 Melatonin is the hormone responsible for making a baby or toddler sleep well (and more easily), and this is created in darker environments as evenings draw in.